Uber pushes back against California driver lawsuit

 The results of this broader legal battle could reshape the sharing economy, as companies say the contractor model allows for flexibility that many see as important to their success.
 An ultimate finding that drivers are employees could raise Uber's costs beyond the lawsuits' scope and force it to pay Social Security, workers' compensation, and unemployment insurance.

-In court on Thursday, Uber in a filing cited written statements from more than 400 drivers supporting the company.
+In court on Thursday, Uber cited written statements from more than 400 drivers supporting the company.
 At least two drivers said that if courts decided that they are Uber employees, they would not be able to work for multiple ride services.

 Uber drivers "have little or nothing in common," the company argued, because they all differ significantly in the way that they engage with the company.
 Some hire subcontractors while others run their own transportation companies, and those differences make the case unmanageable to proceed as a single class action, the company said.